 As you will soon learn, there are a massive number of pepper types.
 Yes, this guide will work for growing green peppers, jalapeños, banana peppers and habaneros.
 However, there is a truly staggering selection for you to choose from when you get comfortable growing from seed!

 Pepper seeds are typically started indoors several weeks before your location’s last frost date.
 This gives the plants a longer growing season to ensure you get ripe peppers before cold weather arrives.

 Young, indoor pepper plants need strong light to get a healthy start.
+This is especially important for growing peppers indoors year round.
 For this, we recommend using LED grow lights.
 They are efficient, silent and tend to run cool.
 Artificial lighting is optional, as a South-facing sunny window will suffice.

 Though many potting mixes contain nutrients, peppers benefit from fertilizing.
 We have several recommendations, depending on how you plan to grow (in pots, in the ground, etc.).
 Organic, water-soluble fertilizers are great, but we also like slow-release soil amendments.

 Young plants can be topped to encourage a sturdier, lower-growing plant.
 This is optional, as some growers don’t see any benefit over leaving the plants unpruned.
 Early flower buds should be removed until the plants are established outdoors.

 As the weather warms up, your pepper plants should be gradually adjusted to the outdoors by increasing outdoors time daily.
 Once the weather is consistently above 55°F (13°C) at night, your peppers can stay outside for good.